Gnonpi/gnonpy-blog/pel-blog/content/blog/from-pip-to-poetry.md

 So, I searched a better way to do isolate my Python dependencies.
 And of course, I arrived to [virtualenv](https://virtualenv.pypa.io/en/latest/).

-Virtualenv create a folder in which the dependencies you install go, and ensure they don't go outside that folder.
+Virtualenv create a folder where the dependencies you install go, and ensure they don't go outside that folder.
 It ships a link to a Python in your system (but only use it to execute stuff) and a Pip binary.